 - Pooling of water due to heavy rain

-- A flood policy comes with a 30-day waiting period from the time of purchase before it goes into effect.
+- Flood policies come with a 30-day waiting period from the time of purchase to when it goes into effect.

 - Personal possession coverage is capped at $100,000.

 - Damage to basement improvements, decks, pools, walkways, trees, or shrubs (landscaping) isn’t covered.

 - Additional living expenses you might incur – such as hotel and food expenses – aren’t covered by the NFI flood policy.

 “Supplemental flood policies are available from some private insurance companies around the country,” says Jeanne Salvatore, senior vice president at the III.
 “However, you can only buy excess flood insurance, which comes with much higher limits, after you have purchased a base NFIP flood policy.”

 Are there special deductibles to pay for hurricane insurance claims?